aribis369/ML-Starter-Pack/README.md

 ### 14. Examples implemented using Tensorflow
   1. Digit classification from MNIST dataset using CNN
+  2. Digit classification from MNIST dataset using ANN

 ### 15. Gradient Descent
 Implementation of gradient descent(an optimizing algorithm) from start.